-The input source detection will run through the D+/D- lines or the PSEL pin while REGN LDO is powered and after the VBUS\GD bit is set.
-The SGM41516D can detect the input source types which include SDP/DCP and non-standard adapter through the D+/D- pins following USB BC1.2 Specification.
-The SGM41516 sets the input current limit via PSEL pin.
+The input source detection will run through the D+/D- lines while REGN LDO is powered and after the VBUS\GD bit is set.
+The SGM41542 can detect the input source types which include SDP/CDP/DCP and non-standard adapter through the D+/D- pins following USB BC1.2 Specification.
 A pulse is sent to nINT pin to inform the host when the input source type detection is completed.
 Some registers and pins are also updated as detailed below: